 8.3 Seek help from your mentor, tutor or lecturer if people indicate that they are unhappy about their care or treatment.

 9 We recognise that it might not be easy for you to raise a concern; you may not be sure what to do or the process may seem quite daunting.
-If you want some advice at any stage, we recommend that you talk to your university tutor or lecturer, your mentor, another registered nurse or midwife, or the supervisor of midwives in your practice area.
-You can also speak to your professional body, trade union or PCaW, who can offer you valuable confidential advice and support.
+If you want some advice at any stage, we recommend that you talk to your university tutor or lecturer, your mentor, another registered nurse, midwife or nursing associate in your practice area.
+You can also speak to your professional body, trade union or Protect, who can offer you valuable confidential advice and support.

 The difference between raising a concern and making a complaint

 10 If you are raising a concern, you are worried generally about an issue, wrongdoing or risk which affects others.
 You are acting as a witness to what you have observed, or to risks that have been reported to you, and are taking steps to draw attention to a situation which could negatively affect those in your care, staff or the organisation.

 11 However, if you are making a complaint to your employer, you are complaining about how you personally have been treated at work (such as conditions of employment).
 In these circumstances, you should follow your employer’s complaints or grievance procedure.

 12 If you are not sure what to do or cannot find the relevant policy, you should get advice.